jgorset/django-kronos/README.md

 ## About

-Kronos is a Django application that makes it easy to define and schedule tasks with cron.
+Kronos makes it ridiculously easy to define and schedule tasks with cron.

 ## Usage